Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Time in business.
 Lenders generally want to see that you’ve been in business for at least six months, although some may require two or more years in business to qualify.

 • Revenue.
 Monthly or annual minimum revenue requirements can vary significantly by lender and affect the size of your credit line.
-You’ll usually need at least $10,000 in monthly revenue, although some lenders — like American Express — only require $3,000 a month.
+You’ll usually need at least $10,000 in monthly revenue, although some lenders — like American Express — require an average monthly revenue of at least $3,000.

 • Credit score.
 You’ll most likely need a minimum score of 600 or higher, but some lenders may consider lower scores.